American Popular Revolutionary Alliance: Garcia presidency

 After several years of military rule, APRA was allowed to participate as a legal political party in 1979.
 The party gathered strong support from the electorate, managing to win a majority of seats in the newly created Constituent Assembly, and supervised the first democratic elections in 12 years.

 Haya de la Torre was elected president of the Constituent Assembly and was slated to run as the party's presidential candidate in 1980.
 However, he died before the election.
-The party was divided between Armando Villanueva and Andres Townsend, each of them claiming to be the political and ideological heir of Haya de la Torre.
+The party was divided between Armando Villanueva and Andres Townsend, each claiming to be the political and ideological heir of Haya de la Torre.
 APRA chose Villanueva as its candidate, while Townsend and other members left the party to create the Hayist Bases Movement.
 The split among the Apristas allowed former president Fernando Belaúnde Terry of Acción Popular to win the election.
+APRA managed to win virtual control of both the Chamber of Deputies and the Senate.
+It was also during these election that Alan García started his political career, after being elected Deputy for the Province of Lima.
+At this point, APRA was considered center-left, though it still retained much of its base.